nicolamarchiotto/Myoelectric-Controller-Estimation/README.md

 This repo contains the code for the controller estimation of a study regarding Myoelectric Control Architectures to Drive Upper Limb Exoskeletons.

-The entry point of the project is the project_myo,m file.

-In this file the following actions are performed:
+In all the scripts of this repo the following action are performed

 1) Data import from the logs files,
 Chose data of the experiments acquired using a certain control architecture and decoder